 10 best buckwheat bread recipes

 No matter what rocks your taste buds, buckwheat has an answer.
-A world of possibilities opens up when you start looking at baking with buckwheat flour and here are some of the very best recipes.
+A world of possibilities opens up when you start looking at baking with buckwheat flour and I’ve collated a list of some of the very best recipes.

 A delicious buckwheat yeast bread with seaweed (The New York Times) A recipe inspired by the region of Brittany; ingredients include buckwheat flour, wheat flour, kombu seaweed and dried yeast; ideal with seafood, think oysters, scallops or mussels.